cjhosken/NCCARenderFarmTools/README.md

 # NCCARenderFarmTools
 My attempt at improving the NCCA renderfarm.
 Ideally, once the standalone tool is finished, the in-app tools can be deprecated.

-For Linux, run `./standalone/NCCARenderFarm/launch.sh` to run the standalone application.

-For Windows run `. "./standalone/NCCARenderFarm/launch.ps1"` to run the standalone application.
+Run `./launch.sh` to run the NCCA Renderfarm Tool.

 ## Current TODOs
 1. Fix the Renderfarm server
 2. Threading for large processes
+3. TreeView refreshing every minute
 3. Code Refactoring and Cleanup
 4. Documentation